Q&A: Sospes Health & Safety Management Software

-Sospes is a web-based app based on two things: (1) a very simple mobile interface; and (2) a back end reporting system.
-It allows workers to quickly and easily perform submit reports of close calls or safety incidents, and send observations and suggestions from anywhere.
+Sospes EH&S management helps drive effectiveness into your company’s safety operations.
+Seamlessly manage injury reporting & incident reporting, assign and complete safety inspections, and leverage on-board analytics.
+It allows your people to quickly and easily submit reports of close calls or safety incidents.
 Its unique inspection module allows companies to digitize inspections (of equipment, conveyor for instance), processes or other issues.

 Commonly asked Sospes questions

-Q: What makes Sospes unique among safety software vendors?
+Q: What makes Sospes unique among safety software?

 Q: Do we need special equipment to run Sospes?